I’ve covered the three seasons of Stranger Things on whole (for me, the ranking is 2–>1–>3), and now for the individual episodes.

 8. Season 2, Episode 6: The Spy.
 5 stars.
 There’s a heavy Exorcist vibe running through this season, but it becomes most blatant in the medical scenes of The Spy.
 The opening scene (above pic) is clearly inspired by Regan McNeill’s hideous PEG procedure, and Will Byers is having it even worse, convulsing under the doctors who ask him where it hurts, to which he can only scream “everywhere”.
 Winoda Ryder, for her part, plays the hysterical mother as convincingly as Ellen Burstyn did, and Joyce even shouts down a table of doctors for their incompetence as Chris McNeil did when professionals tried explaining Regan’s possession as mental illness.
 Later it seems that Will is working against his possessor: he tells Mike he knows how to stop the creature: that there is a location in the tunnels which his possessor “doesn’t want him to see”, and so a team is sent to investigate, but that turns out to be a nasty trap; Will was lying, almost completely possessed now, and an ugly slaughter ensues.
 The episode is a ripper in other parts too, notably Steve and Dustin’s, who are now joined by Lucas and Max in a rather foolish attempt to bait Dustin’s demogorgon into the open and kill it.
 As if that weren’t enough, the bonding between Steve and Dustin has become the fan favorite pairing of season two, and for good reason.
 Their moments together in this episode are among the best in the season.

 9. Season 3, Episode 6: E Pluribus Unum.
 5 stars.
 This episode is sandwiched between two mighty El moments.
 The first is the ass-pounding she gives to the Mind Flayer, as she barely saves Nancy from joining the flayed.
 The far grander spectacle is at the end, when she locates the source of the Mind Flayer by communing in the Void with Billy.
-It’s of series’ most compelling sequences.
 Communing is something El has done only once before, when she tapped into her mother’s memories in season 2.
 When she mines Billy’s head, she finds herself on a beach bombarded by his chaotic memories, which allows Billy to latch on to her telepathically.
-It’s a brutal moment when she pulls herself out the Void and removes her bandana to find Hopper’s cabin empty and all her friends gone.
-She’s still in the Void after all, in some replica version of the cabin; and Billy emerges from around a corner, advancing on her, delivering a very evil speech on behalf of the Mind Flayer.
+It’s a truly terrifying moment when she pulls herself out the Void and removes her bandana to find Hopper’s cabin empty and all her friends gone.
+She’s still in the Void after all — in some replica version of the cabin — and Billy emerges from around a corner, advancing on her, delivering an evil speech on behalf of the Mind Flayer.
 There’s good stuff elsewhere in this episode, especially with Team Dustin, as Steve and Robin are interrogated and tortured.
 Steve’s face becomes a repeat of Jonathan’s ass-kicking in season 1 and Billy’s in season 2; it seems that Steve is obliged to undergo this sort of treatment every year.

 10. Season 1, Episode 1: The Vanishing of Will Byers.
-4 ½ stars.
-The opening D&D scene is precious and goes a long way to planting this episode in my top ten.
+5 stars.
+The opening D&D scene is precious and possibly my favorite of the series.
 The boy’s 10-hour campaign is a perfect summation of my nerdy childhood and shows why the game was so fun in the early ’80s.
 It establishes their acting skills through great personas — Mike the group leader (and so of course the dungeon master) and the soul of Stranger Things; Lucas the pragmatic skeptic; the hilarious Dustin ruled by his appetites; and Will the sensitive kid who won’t be getting much screen time.
 The chemistry between these kids is incredible, and I fell in love with them right away.
 Eleven’s encounter with Benny Hammond is a perfect introduction of her character.
 In the short space of his screen time I really loved the guy and was pissed at the goons who shot him.
 The Vanishing of Will Byers introduces all the other characters too (Joyce, Hopper, Nancy, Jonathan, Steve) with great economy.
-It has to be in the top ten, even if just barely.

 11. Season 2, Episode 2: Trick or Treat, Freak.
 4 ½ stars.
 The Halloween episode has tremendous rewatch value.
 There’s Ghostbusters mileage first of all, as Mike bitches at Lucas for dressing up as the leader Venkman instead of (the African-American) Winston, to the latter’s indignant cries of racism.
 Mike is right, Halloween is the best time of the year, and here the frights are out in full force, as Max scares the shit out of them with her Michael Myers costume, and Will gets the biggest scare of all, as he finds himself in the Upside Down being chased by the Mind Flayer.
 I always have a bad moment when Will is crouched behind the building and the creature funnels its way down the stairs to grab him.
 Back at Mike’s house the two boys have a touching moment — my favorite Mike-Will moment as they take comfort in each others damage.
 It’s almost as if Mike thinks Will is the only one worthy of his affections, on the logic that if he suffering so much (from the loss of El) then so should others suffer.
 There are also the initial flashbacks which pick up right after El banished the demogorgon in season 1.
 She barely escapes from the Upside Down and returns to Mike’s house (the only place she’d ever felt safe in her life).
 It’s hard to say if she thinks that Mike has sold her out or not, but her look of pain is heartbreaking as she realizes she can’t return to him yet.